Marc-Andrei-Santos/ITC311_LAB3/README.md

 ITC 311-LAB 3

-create a simple templated e-commerce and admin panel
+Create a simple templated e-commerce and admin panel